mosscoder/drone-lsr/data/huggingface/README.md

   month={November},
   url={https://huggingface.co/datasets/mpg-ranch/light-stable-semantics},
   publisher={Hugging Face},
-  note={Aerial orthomosaic tiles captured at multiple times of day for light-stable semantic vision encoder training}, location={MPG Ranch, Montana, USA}, survey_date={2024-11-07}, organization={MPG Ranch}
+  note={Aerial orthomosaic tiles with DINOv3 embeddings for light-stable semantic vision encoder training}, location={MPG Ranch, Montana, USA}, survey_date={2024-11-07}, organization={MPG Ranch}
 }
 ```

-## Licensing
+## License

 This dataset is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

-Under the following terms:
+**Attribution Requirements:**
-- **Attribution** — You must give appropriate credit to MPG Ranch, provide a link to the license, and indicate if changes were made.
+- You must give appropriate credit to MPG Ranch
+- Provide a link to the license
+- Indicate if changes were made to the dataset

+##Updates
+Placeholder